 How we spend the first hour of our day has a significant effect on how we experience the rest of the day.
 Did you know that when we wake up, our brain operates at 10.5 wave cycles per second?
 This is critical, as scientists have found a correlation between the frequency of brain waves and the body’s state.
 The range from 8 to 13 cycles per second is called the alpha stage, also known as the gateway to the subconscious mind.
 This essentially means that this impressionable time window is when our brains truly act like sponges.
-It shouldn’t be a surprise then, that our morning routine influences our subconscious mind.
+It shouldn’t be a surprise then, that our morning routines influence our subconscious mind.

 With that, here’s a few of my morning rituals that enable me to experience days filled with productivity, positivity, and peace.